replit/blog/posts/teams-for-edu-fall-2020-improvements.md

 ## Bulk Invite Students via CSV File

 ![CSV file upload](https://blog.repl.it/images/teams_edu/csv_invites.gif)
 Invite all of your students to your Team at once by uploading a single CSV file.
-No need for students to even have a Repl.it account before hand - just provide their email addresses.
+No need for students to have a Repl.it account beforehand - just provide their email addresses.